 Several species of snapper can be found around the reefs of the Turks and Caicos.
 These fish are relatively small and easy to catch when compared to something like a wahoo, much better suited to someone who hasn’t fished much before.

 Red snappers are no easy catch.
 They tend to nibble at bait rather than take it whole, so a gentle touch is needed to bring them in.
 Bottom fishing over reefs and wrecks is the preferred method of catching red snappers, with squid being a preferred bait.
-Catchin’ Caicos’ 60 foot Hatteras is the perfect fishing yacht to catch bottom fish with their top of the line equipment including the Krystal Deep Drop Reels.
-Red snapper can vary considerably in weight.
+Catchin’ Caicos’ 60 foot Hatteras is the perfect fishing yacht to catch bottom fish with their top of the line equipment, including the Krystal Deep Drop Reels.
+Red snappers can vary considerably in weight.
 The average size of a fish tends to be around 15 pounds, but the largest recorded fish was closer to 50 pounds!
 This may be down to the snapper’s long age, with an undisturbed fish sometimes living (and growing) for 100 years.

 Snappers can be caught all year round in the Turks and Caicos, with November through April representing the best opportunities.

 There are no foolproof methods for catching a wahoo.
-Rigged baits, strip baits, artificial lures, live bait and kite fishing can all be used to catch a wahoo.
+Rigged baits, strip baits, artificial lures, live bait, and kite fishing can all be used to catch a wahoo.
 It’s worth the effort, as the sweet flesh makes delicious eating!

 Yellow Fin Tuna

 About our guest author: Captain Roy, from local sports fishing charter company Catchin’ Caicos located at Turtle Cove in Providenciales, TCI hosts guests from all over the world for unforgettable fishing in Turks and Caicos.
-Catchin Caicos are a sustainable fishing business with best environmental practices such as catch and release for protected species like marlin.
+Catchin Caicos is a sustainable fishing business with best environmental practices such as catch and release for protected species like marlin.